HayaHalimeh/sustainability-aware-explanations-in-RS/README.md

 `simplification.png` is a screenshot of the user study that was presented to the group with the nudging mechanism *simplification*

 `follow_up_questions.png` is a screenshot of the follow up questions that were shown in the second stage of the user study to the treatment groups (i.e. groups who received a nudged explanation).

 from that specific domain.

+`evaluation_rq1_rq2.ipynb` includes the evaluation for research questions 1 & 2 from the paper.

+`evaluation_rq3_backpacks.ipynb` includes the evaluation for research questions 3 (domain fashion) from the paper.

+`evaluation_rq3_hotels.ipynb` includes the evaluation for research questions 3 (domain tourism)from the paper.

-Participants' answes are not included for data privacy reasons.
+Participants' answes are not included for data privacy reasons, but can anonymousely provided upon request.